gkrizek/bash-lambda-layer/README.md

 - You must send your return value to `stderr`

-    Inside a Bash function, anything that is sent to `stdout` is part of the return value for that function.
+    Inside a normal Bash function, anything that is sent to `stdout` is part of the return value for that function.
 In order to properly capture the user's return value and still send `stdout` to CloudWatch, this Layer uses `stderr` as the return value.
 To send something to `stderr` simply append ` >&2` to the end of the command.
-See the example.sh script for help.
+See the [example scripts](examples) for help.

 ### Notes